cabrinha/cabrinha.github.io/_posts/2019-05-16-Puppeteering.md

 pssh -i some-ssh-key.pem -l ubuntu ${list_of_ips} -- r10k deploy environment ${GIT_BRANCH} -pv
 ```

 With this simple two-step job being run automatically on each push of a feature branch and each merge into the master branch, I was able to automate the deployment of the control repo to each active Puppetserver at the same pace of development.
-This way, when an operator is developing puppet code on their laptop, their changes are readily available to be tested in any deployment tier, against any puppet agent node using the typical `puppet agent` commands you'd expect.
+This way, when anyone is developing puppet code and pushes a commit, their changes are readily available to be tested in any deployment tier, against any puppet agent node using the typical `puppet agent -t --environmet $GIT_BRANCH` commands you'd expect.

 ### Dynamic Puppetservers